Watch this video from This Old House to learn how to install a towel warmer.

 14. Turn on water and check for leaks.

-Install a towel warmer with This Old House
+How To Install a Towel Warmer - This Old House